leonardocerliani/machines_setup/Remote_kernels.md

 - Check that `~/.ssh` exists both in the local machine and on the server, otherwise create it
 - Check if `~/.ssh/id_rsa.pub` - as well as the private key - exists, otherwise create it with `ssh-keygen`.
 Other options are available, e.g. `ssh-keygen -t rsa -b 4096 -C "pippo@remote.server.com"`
 - Copy the public key in the `authorized_keys` on the server with `ssh-copy-id pippo@remote.server.com`
+- If everything went well, you should be able to `ssh pippo@remote.server.com` without pw

 ---